alisonkeen/SA_Parl_sitting_dates/README.md

-The beginnings of a scraper to read Hansard dates
+A scraper to read Hansard dates

-Scraper is built using Poltergeist / Capybara due to heavy AJAX insertion of content that doesn't appear when scraped with Mechanize
+Scraper is built using Poltergeist / Capybara / Rspec due to heavy AJAX insertion of content that doesn't appear when scraped with Mechanize

 Notes to self:
 When debugging/running scraper on own ubuntu system, prerequisites are